 Civil unrest and armed conflict occur throughout Burma.
 The level of civil unrest and armed conflict varies significantly between and within states and regions and may change at any time.

 Civil unrest and armed violence due to fighting between the Burmese military and various ethnic groups and militia occur in parts of Chin, Kachin, Kayin, Rakhine, Shan state, Sagaing, and Magway.

 In Northern Shan state and parts of Chin, Kachin, and Rakhine states there are land mines and unexploded ordnance; their locations are often not marked or identifiable, and foreign travelers have been injured in the past.

 The military regime arbitrarily enforces local laws, including carrying out random and wrongful detentions without due process.
 U.S. citizens traveling or residing in Burma may be detained without access to U.S. consular services or information about their alleged crime.
 U.S. citizens may be subject to prolonged interrogations and extended detention without due process of law.
 Local law enforcement officials may detain and/or deport U.S. citizens for speaking out or protesting against the military regime, including on their personal social media accounts, and for sending private electronic messages critical of the military regime.

 Burma has limited and/or inadequate healthcare resources due to critical staffing shortages in the public sector health workforce.
 Importation of medical supplies, including medicine, into Burma is not consistent and medical prescriptions and over-the-counter medicine may not be available.

-Read the Safety and Security section on the Burma (Myanmar) country information page.
+Read the Safety and Security section on the country information page.

 If you decide to travel to Burma:

-Review information on Travel to High-Risk Areas.
+Visit our website for Travel to High-Risk Areas.